gloaysa/studentPortfolio/schematizer/README.md

 1. OPERATION: Objects.
 As many as you like.
  * PROPERTIES:
-    NAME: a string that describes what the operation does
+  NAME: A string that describes what the operation does.
-    NUMARGS: the number of arguments this operation takes
+  NUMARGS: The number of arguments this operation takes.
  * METHODS:
-		OPERATION: a function that does the math
+  OPERATION: A function that does the math.

 2. SCHEME: Another object that contains:
     1. NAME: object
      * PROPERTIES:
-      TYPE: a string indicating the type of name
+      TYPE: A string indicating the type of name
-      FALLBACK: a value to be used as 'name' if an operation comes in without one
+      FALLBACK: A value to be used as 'name' if an operation comes in without one.
-    2. NUMARGS:  object
+    2. NUMARGS: Object
      * PROPERTIES:
-      TYPE: a string indicating the type of 'args'
+      TYPE: A string indicating the type of 'args'
-      FALLBACK: an value to fall back on if there is no 'args'
+      FALLBACK: A value to fall back on if there is no 'args'
-    3. OPERATION: object
+    3. OPERATION: Object
      * PROPERTIES:
-      TYPE: a string indicating the type of 'operation'
+      TYPE: A string indicating the type of 'operation'.
-      FALLBACK:  a default value for 'operation' if it's not included
+      FALLBACK: A default value for 'operation' if it's not included.

 Example:
 ```javascript